1coderookie/BSB-LPB-LAN/docs/anhang_c.md

 # Anhang C: Changelog BSB-LAN-Software

+Version 2.2
+- ATTENTION: Several variables in BSB_LAN_config.h.default have changed their variable type, it's probably best to re-create your BSB_LAN_config.h from scratch.
+- Parameter numbers are now floating point (i.e. XXXX.Y) because some parameters contain two different kinds of information.
+These are now shown in decimal increments of 0.1.
+You can still qurey the "main" parameter via XXXX (without .Y)
+- Lots of bugfixes and new data types
+- Device-specific parameter lists supported

 Version 2.1
 - Many new parameters for LMU64
 - ATTENTION: New categories for LMU64 and RVD/RVP controllers due to their different numbering schemes.
 Will be filled over time.
 PPS and sensor categories have moved up by two.